oxarbitrage/worker-proposals/bitshares2018_1.md

 31845 / 30 = 715 bts per day

+## Updates:

+Report of work done by the worker will be posted in the forum thread of it [link to thread]

+Updates will ve every 2 weeks as i realized it is better than every 1 week.

+## Notes:

-**Note:** worker will not receive 21450 bts per month but exactly 6600 bitusd with the escrow setup.
-Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account if there is a plan to renew in 6 months.
+- worker will not receive 21450 bts per month but exactly 6600 bitusd with the escrow setup.
+Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account as backup(open discussion of this at [link to worker thread]
-If at some point the escrow can't buy enough bitusd to make the payment the worker will submit a new worker proposal that the stakeholders will need to approve.
+- If at some point the escrow can't buy enough bitusd to make the payment the worker will submit a new worker proposal that the stakeholders will need to approve.